nishiratavo/Drone_vision/README.md

 ## How to use
 First turn on the AR.Drone and connect to it via wifi.
-Then open the terminal navigate to your catkin workspace.
+Then open the terminal and navigate to your catkin workspace.
 ```
 cd ~/catkin_ws
 ```